DermotR/dsr-devops/dsr-scripts/README.md

 ## How It Works

 These scripts operate in the parent directory where the `dsr-scripts` folder is located.
-The project name is based on the parent directory name, with a prefix added for standardization.
+The project name is based on the parent directory name, converted to a standardized format (lowercase with hyphens instead of spaces).

-For example, if your directory is named "My Project" and you use prefix "acme", the resulting project will be named "acme-my-project".
+For example, if your directory is named "My Project", the resulting project will be named "my-project".
+You can also provide a custom project name as the first argument to any setup script.

 The scripts will automatically:
 - Create proper project structure